 In a recent survey 95% of women said they would try alternative therapies before HRT because they think they are more natural and because they are worried about the health risks of HRT.
 NICE guidelines have used carefully weighed evidence-based evaluations of the effectiveness of alternative treatments compared with placebo (no treatment) and also with conventional forms of HRT.

 Women should receive an individualised approach at all stages of their care, to help them make decisions based on the evidence given to them.
 Healthcare professionals are tasked with providing an explanation of the stages of the menopause and women should receive an explanation about what to expect.
 These include changes in the menstrual cycle and the symptoms which may be experienced such as hot flushes and night sweats, musculo-skeletal problems, mood changes (different from depression), uro-genital symptoms and sexual difficulties.
 There will be changing symptoms at different stages and this too needs to be recognised.

 Your clinician should help you explore the lifestyle changes which will improve your general health and well-being and explore the long-term implications of the menopause.
 They should be able to provide information about the different treatments including the benefits and risks of treatments and the evidence for their effectiveness.

 Women who have breast cancer or are at high risk of breast cancer should receive care and advice from a healthcare professional with expertise in the menopause.

 Many women will elect to take no treatment for their symptoms, some do not wish to take hormones and for others HRT is not advisable.

-One of the powerful messages coming from the NICE Guidelines is that herbal remedies which are not regulated by a medicine authority should not be considered safer, as there is so much variety in their effectiveness and potency and that there may be significant side effects.
-The same warning is given for bio-identical hormones which are compounded and again not regulated or subject to quality control
+One of the powerful messages coming from the NICE Guidelines is that herbal remedies which are not regulated by a medicine authority should not be considered safer, as there is much variety in their effectiveness and potency and that there may be significant side effects.
+The same warning is given for bio-identical hormones which are compounded and again not regulated or subject to quality control.

 Complementary and alternative treatments